smpanaro/more-ane-transformers/src/experiments/NOTES.md

 'concat', 'band_part', 'gelu', 'const', 'gather' - 43
 'slice_by_index', 'reshape', 'band_part', 'transpose', 'const', 'concat', 'gather', 'gelu' - 31

+EDIT(May 7, 2023 - some of the "wat" can be explained by f32->f16 cast before those ops losing precision)

 ### April 19, 2023
 Thinking about KV-caching again.
 A few options: